ChrisCooney05/python_learning/README.md

 # Python Shop

-Basics of Python variables, string concatenation, mathematical operators and printing to screen
+Basics of Python
+Taken from the Codecademy Python3 course